tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * If we record in movement, we may have enough information to make a better prediction since we can have a sequence of images representing the car's movement.

-* A new challenge arises, ANNs don't have a memory mechanism to store the different states of a sequence of images _per se_.
+* There is a challenge with ANNs since this type of neural network doesn't have a memory mechanism to store the different states of a sequence of images _per se_.

 * This is where RNNs comes into action!
 RNNs are good at modeling sequence data thanks to their sequential memory.

 * Following the example in the slides, using RNNs, we can predict that the car is moving to the right.

-Explain to class, that in contrast to an ANN, an RNN can remember previous data thanks to a feedback loop.
+Explain to the class, that in contrast to an ANN, an RNN can remember previous data thanks to a feedback loop.
 This feedback loop allows information to flow from one step to the next along the sequence.

 ![ANNs Vs. RNNs](Images/ann_vs_rnn.png)